khushboo-kumari16200/Upskilling/Linux/notes.md

 `umask` - reverse permission applied

-`umask 077` - evoke everything from grp and others mkdir abc ls -ld abc
+`umask 077` - evoke everything from grp and others `mkdir abc`, `ls -ld abc`

-execute permission on directory is required to traverse into that directory `chmod go+x .`
+`chmod go+x .` - execute permission on directory is required to traverse into that directory

 to create, delete, rename and change permission of file - you need write permission on folder.